zedshaw/lamson/README.md

 License
 ----

-Lamson is released under the GNU GPLv3 license, which should be included with your copy of the source code.
-If you didn't receive a copy of the license then you didn't get the right version of the source code.
+Lamson is licensed under the license in the https://github.com/zedshaw/lamson/blob/master/LICENSE file.
+It's a variant of the BSD license that is revokeable and makes contributor's rights clear up front.

 Contributing